 It is wise to have an inspection completed before selling your multi-family property in Boise.
 Finding surprise problems ahead of selling is best.
 Knowing the issues that exist will allow you to decide how best to resolve them before entering into negotiations.
 Should the buyer remain at the negotiating table upon reviewing the inspection, now considering your property as a fixer-upper, they will likely make an insultingly low offer.
 It is more likely your buyer isn’t interested in rehabbing a multi-family property and will walk away if their inspection should reveal a problem that the seller didn’t bring to their attention previously.

-Sell directly to Offer Now Idaho – we buy whether or not you have tenants!
-At Offer Now Idaho, we purchase properties as-is for cash, so closing is fast.
+Sell directly to [company] – we buy whether or not you have tenants!
+At [company], we purchase properties as-is for cash, so closing is fast.
 There’s no need to worry about sprucing the place up, or completing repairs, or paying holding costs while the property lingers on the market.
-The professional buyers at Offer Now Idaho will go over the numbers with you, making sure you agree that our offer is fair.
+The professional buyers at [company] will go over the numbers with you, making sure you agree that our offer is fair.
 We will also present to you what you would realize if you were to list your property on the MLS so that you can compare all options.
-Working with Offer Now Idaho makes selling your multi-family property in Boise easy!
-Call Offer Now Idaho at 208-274-3124 or send us a message today.
+Working with [company] makes selling your multi-family property in Boise easy!
+Call [company] at [phone] or send us a message today.